tofupilot/python-client/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.
+Please read [CONTRIBUTING](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) for details.

 ## Contact